hsemple/qgis_tutorials/source/thematic_mapping.rst

    :alt: Save Map

+14. On your own, consider adding the states layer to your project and superimposing it on the counties layer.
+If necessary, look Internet resources to learn how to do this.

-14. Share the map by clicking on the Share button, as illustrated below.
+15. Share the map by clicking on the Share button, as illustrated below.

 .. image:: img/ShareMap1.png
    :alt: Share Map

-15. Copy the URL at the top of the page and submit it.
+16. Copy the URL at the top of the page and submit it.

  |